zpkg/blend-go-sdk/ex/README.md

 ## Formatted Output

-If we run `fmt.Printf("%+v", exception.New("this is a sample error"))` we will get the following output (assuming we're running the statement in an http server somewhere):
+If we run `fmt.Printf("%+v", ex.New("this is a sample error"))` we will get the following output (assuming we're running the statement in an http server somewhere):

 ```text
 Exception: this is a sample error